GPBA Professional Training Standards for Breathworkers

 5. Supervision

+Supervision is seen as an essential learning tool.
 Supervision is in relation to working with clients and may or may not involve the supervisor’s presence at the time of the session, but always respects the welfare, confidentiality and requires the consent of the client.

 Trainee’s peers can be their “clients” in the early part of the training, and paying clients can be acquired from outside the training when the trainee is ready to begin work with the general public.

-Requirement: Trainees work under supervision from the time they begin working with clients (members of the public and members of the training group) and supervised work forms an integral part of the training.
+Requirement: Trainees work under supervision from the time they begin working with clients (members of the public and members of the training group), and supervised work forms an integral part of the training.
 Supervision can take place either in a group setting or individually.
-In both cases it can be with one or more trainers.
-Supervision should also include written and/or oral reports of Breathwork sessions with clients.
+In both cases, it can be with one or more trainers.
+Supervision should also include written and/or oral reports of breathwork sessions with clients.

 6. Client Work

-Requirement: Trainees take their peers through Breathwork sessions for a portion of the training.
-This can be done in pairs, threesomes, etc. but it is done under supervision and forms an integral part of the training.
+Requirement: Trainees take their peers through breathwork sessions for a portion of the training.
+This can be done in pairs, threesomes, etc., but it is done under supervision and forms an integral part of the training.

 Trainees take a minimum of 3 clients through 10 sessions each during the life of the training.
-All client work, whether peer or with a member of the public is supervised.
+All client work, whether peer or with a member of the public, is supervised.

 Work with members of the public does not begin until the trainee is considered ready to work in this manner (usually in the second half of the training).